 Flu?
 Malaria?
-Disease forecasters look to the skyJanuary 3rd, 2013 in Diseases, Conditions, Syndromes
+Disease forecasters look to the skyJanuary 3, 2013 by Mike Stobbe in Medicine & Health / Diseases, Conditions, Syndromes

 Sunny with a chance of flu?
 That's what some health scientists are thinking, as they study the weather for clues about how to predict disease outbreaks.

 A growing wave of computer models factor in rainfall, temperature or other weather conditions to forecast disease, In one recent study, scientists said they could predict more than seven weeks in advance when flu season was going to peak in New York City.